 Pediatric Eye Exam

 Because many eye problems start at an early age, regular pediatric eye exams are essential to detecting issues early and preserving long-term vision.
-At Lighthouse Vision in Milford, CT, we understand that your child’s vision is precious, and we provide top-quality eye care services for children aged seven and older.
+At Lighthouse Vision, we understand that your child’s vision is precious, and we provide children’s eye exams in Milford for kids aged seven and older.
 Our optometrist has the expertise and technology to diagnose and treat eye health and vision problems in children.

 Our team understands that visiting the eye doctor can be intimidating for children, which is why we take a gentle and caring approach to pediatric eye exams.
 We want to make the experience as comfortable and stress-free as possible for both you and your child.